 Well, no, you can’t just jump in a taxi and head there.
 But you can take a taxi and water taxi combo.

 This water taxi is $18 one-way or you can pay $28 for a round-trip ticket.
-The water taxi ride will take about 45 minutes.
+(Note: Online this is now listed as $31.50).

 Total Cost to Get from the Belize Airport to Caye Caulker

 Between $39-$43 US one-way and between $78-$86 US round-trip depending on if you buy a round trip or a one-way water taxi ticket.

 Of course, if you can split the taxi fares, that will save you money.

 Note that the prices on the website are in US dollars, but the Belize dollar is $2 BZE = $1 US.

 Most prices you will see in Caye Caulker will be quoted in American dollars, but if you’re ever confused then feel free to ask.